sam210723/goesrecv-monitor/README.md

 ## Large Statistics
 The large statistics window is intended to improve visibility of the Viterbi error count and Signal Quality percentage from a distance.
 This is useful while while fine tuning the alignment of an antenna.
 Launch the Large Statistics window by clicking on the "Large" button in the main window.

+The window background colour changes between red and green to indicate the Signal Lock state.

 <p align="center"><img src="screenshots/large-stats.png"></p>

 ## Debug Logs